 Florida Redirection (2004-2013):

-As the most prominent example of the positive impact of EBA services, the Florida Redirection Project (see http://dev.ncjp.org/saas/innovation/fl-redirection) provided evidence-based services to over 9,800 high-risk youth and achieved an overall successful EBP completion rate of 74% (compared to 55% when services are not managed by EBA).
+As the most prominent example of the positive impact of EBA services, the Florida Redirection Project provided evidence-based services to over 9,800 high-risk youth and achieved an overall successful EBP completion rate of 74% (compared to 55% when services are not managed by EBA).
 Recidivism rates for youth enrolled in Redirection were 19% lower than matched controls.
-During this time, EBA worked with service providers, school systems, Family Courts, probation officers, and others to effectively address the needs of high-risk justice-involved adolescents and their families.
+During this time, EBA worked with service providers, school systems, Family Courts, probation officers, and others to effectively address the needs of high-risk justice-involved adolescents and their families (see the NCJA Innovation Series analysis of the Florida Redirection Program here) .
 In 2007, the Davis Foundation awarded the Redirections Project an annual Productivity Award for having developed an outstanding partnership with government that, “increased productivity, promoted innovation, improved the delivery of state services, and saved money for Florida’s taxpayers and businesses.”
 In 2008, the Redirection Project also received the highly competitive “Science and Service” award bestowed by the Substance Abuse and Mental Health Services Administration (SAMHSA) for its leadership in this project.